Know Your Cycle and Be Empowered in your Body

 If you’re a male,

-this information will bring you into the conversation about fertility so that you can respect and understand the power you have over your future and how your choices affect others.
+this information will bring you into the conversation about reproductive health so that you can respect and understand the power you have over your future and how your choices affect others.
 Healthy men are fertile every day of the month and there is a shared responsibility in understanding ovulation patterns.
 When the mystery is gone, we believe it will foster greater respect and boundaries.

 Buy a LETS Bracelet and Track Your Cycle